MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-memory-objects.md

 ![memory object dx example grid output](images/ttd-time-travel-memory-object-dx-output.png)

-You can click on the TimeStart fields any of the events  in the grid dispay to display information for that event.
+You can click on the TimeStart fields in any of the events in the grid display, to display information for that event.

 ```
 0:000> dx -r1 @$cursession.TTD.Memory(0x00a4fca0,0x00a4fca4, "r")[16].TimeStart